Higher harmonics - What is it? - Insight into higher harmonics

 The fourier analysis of a polluted current form - White paper higher harmonic

-What is higher harmonic?
+What are higher harmonics?

 Normally the mains voltage is pure and perfect sinus formation.
 If a linear load is connected to this, the current is purely sinusoidal.
 If the sine is distorted, it can be described as the sum of several sinuses with a frequency that is equal to a multiple of the fundamental frequency (50 Hz).